 The annual Black Friday gaming PC deal bonanza looms ever closer but finding an offer that's actually worth your time and money is always going to be difficult.
 If you're looking to avoid buyer's remorse in an ever-changing market, you've come to the right place.

-I've put together the following Black Friday gaming PC crib sheet with the prices you should expect to spend on a prebuilt machine when Black Friday kicks off on November 25.
+I've put together the following Black Friday gaming PC crib sheet here, with the prices you should expect to spend on a prebuilt machine when Black Friday kicks off on November 24.